 - Increase the likelihood that restitution will actually be paid

-- Be directly involved in how the youth is held accountable for his or her crime
+- Be directly involved in how the youth is held accountable for their crime

 - Help make positive change